qlchambers/windows-issues/README.md

 - Windows installation USB or ISO if you're using a VM (virtual machine)
 - Access to BIOS/UEFI
 - Administrator Command Prompt (through recovery mode)
-- Optional: spare SATA cable or a known good drive if you suspect hardware issues
+- Optional: Spare SATA cable or a known good drive if you suspect hardware issues

 ---